Hardware Configuration Reference Guide

 Hot Records and Columns

-The Hardware Sizing Schedule table refers to hot records, which are the number of “average-sized” records that you want to put into GPU RAM to get zero-lag performance when querying and interacting with the data.
-These numbers assume a maximum of 16 hot columns, which is the number of columns involved in the predicate or computed projections (such as, column1 / column2) of any one of your queries.
+The Hardware Sizing Schedule table refers to hot records, which are the number of records that you want to put into GPU RAM to get zero-lag performance when querying and interacting with the data.
+The Hardware Sizing Schedule assumes 16 hot columns, which is the number of columns involved in the predicate or computed projections (such as, column1 / column2) of any one of your queries.
 A 15 percent GPU RAM overhead is reserved for rendering buffering and intermediate results.
 If your queries involve more columns, the number of records you can put in GPU RAM decreases, accordingly.

 |Important||The server is not limited to any number of hot records.
 You can store as much data on disk as you want.
 The system can also store and query records in CPU RAM, but with higher latency.
 The hot records represent the number of records on which you can perform zero-latency queries.|